About the Members of Blessed Unrest

 Board of Directors

-With Blessed Unrest she has directed 400 Parts per Million, Eurydice's Dream, The Sworn Virgin, The Storm, ArtCamp SexyTime FootBall, A Midsummer Night's Dream, Measure for Measure, the 365Days/365Plays Festival and Doruntine, co-adapted Lying and Certain Things Which I Will Call Sacred (The Lovers' Project), and performed in Burn, Crave, Hold: The James Wilde Project; Lying; Certain Things Which I Will Call Sacred (The Lovers' Project); All's Well That Ends...Well; Life is a Dream; tea and text for six women; Peer Gynt 1:16:19; The Rover; Destroy, She Said; and Miss Julie.
-Other directing credits include Pericles, Danny and the Deep Blue Sea, and The Love of Don Perlimplin and Belisa in the Garden; and as Assistant Director to Eric Fraad, Handel's Esther and Messiah and Carissimi's Jepthe with Millennial Arts Productions.
-With Matt Opatrny, she has taught workshops in physical and devised theatre at Centenary College and Texas Tech University.
-Burr graduated from Bard College in 1996 and became a traveling street performer, living and working on sidewalks from Scotland to Morocco with handmade masks and original pieces Layla and Majnun and Zulieka's Love.
-After a year spent teaching in Poland she returned to New York to find her beloved collaborators.
 Burr was honored with the 2011 Lucille Lortel Award from the League of Professional Theatre Women, in recognition of her work as a director and the body of work that Blessed Unrest has created under her leadership.
+With Blessed Unrest she has directed Body: Anatomies of Being, A Christmas Carol, Eurydice ’s Dream (for which she and Sonia Villani received the 2013 NY Innovative Theatre Award for Outstanding Choreography/Movement), The Sworn Virgin (with Florent Mehmeti of Teatri Oda, Kosova), The Storm, ArtCamp SexyTime FootBall, A Midsummer Night ’s Dream, Measure for Measure, the 365Days/365Plays Festival and Doruntine (with Florent Mehmeti), co-adapted Lying and Certain Things Which I Will Call Sacred, and performed in Burn, Crave, Hold; Lying; Certain Things; All ’s Well That Ends…Well; Life is a Dream; tea and text for six women; Peer Gynt 1:16:19; The Rover; Destroy, She Said; and Miss Julie.
+Other directing credits include Pericles, Danny and the Deep Blue Sea, and The Love of Don Perlimplin and Belisa in the Garden; and as Assistant Director to Eric Fraad, Handel ’s Esther and Messiah, and Carissimi ’s Jepthe with Millennial Arts Productions.
+She has taught workshops in physical and devised theatre at Centenary College and Texas Tech University, and directed Burn, Crave, Hold at Eastern New Mexico University.
+Burr graduated from Bard College in 1996 and became a traveling street performer, living and working on sidewalks from Scotland to Morocco with handmade masks and original pieces Layla and Majnun and Zulieka ’s Love.
+After a year spent teaching in Poland she returned to New York to found Blessed Unrest.

 With Blessed Unrest, Sora has performed in 400 Parts per Million, The Storm, and workshops of The Storm, As You Desire Me, and The Sworn Virgin.
 Her other New York credits include A Midsummer Night’s Dream (Curious Frog), The Vagina Monologues (Abingdon Theater) and O-Yu-Ran (7 train theater).
 In San Francisco, she performed Honey in Who’s Afraid of Virginia Woolf (Calaveras Repertory Theatre), The History of the Devil (Ragged Wing Ensemble), Terminally Female (Jump Theater) and her two solo shows Return (Eth-Noh-Tec Theatre), and Comfort (The Marsh).
 She has trained with SITI Company and Dell’arte International School of Physical Theater.
 Sora has an MFA from the Academy of Art at the University of San Francisco.
 She also received a Best Actress Award at the Epidemic Film Festival in San Francisco.